The Mexican Runner: Battletoads speedruns

-On numerous occasions, Kusielczuk has stated that his favourite NES game is Battletoads, a game that he considers enjoyable for its varied and famously difficult gameplay.
+Kusielczuk has stated that his favourite NES game is Battletoads, a game that he considers enjoyable for its varied and famously difficult gameplay.
 He has also elaborated that he started playing it at age nine and finished the game as a child, but he could not find anyone at the time to share his accomplishments with.
 A desire to share is what made him start streaming his runs.